 This is PART II of a four part series (click here to read Part I) based on Community Venture Partners' detailed, 14 month investigation into Marin County's Community Service Contracts program.
 The information presented is interdependent, so reading each Part in numerical order is recommended.
-Exhibits referenced in footnotes can be found in Appendix A - Exhibits.
-This series raises a number of legal and ethical questions that will be discussed in a follow up article.
+Exhibits referenced in footnotes can be found in Appendix A - Exhibits and Appendix B. This series raises a number of legal and ethical questions that will be discussed in a follow up article.

 THE COUNTY’S INCOMPREHENSIBLE COMMUNITY SERVICE CONTRACTS FUNDING PROCESS